craftingcity/The-Known-World/README.md

 Many cultures have unique forms of punishment and unique crimes.
 A culture's justification for punishment is also often unique, be it a contract, ideal, or some other broken bond.

 ### The Wildlands
-At the edges of civilization, the Wildlands extend beyond Alaturmen and into someplace more Ethereal.
-The landscape beyond changes and shifts, as does the line that separates Alaturmen from the lands beyond.
+At the edges of civilization, the Wildlands extend into and beyond Alaturmen and some-place more *Ethereal*.
+This line shifts and changes with the terrain beyond; the Wildlands are unpredictable, impermanent, and extremely dangerous.
 Those people who travel too far into the forest or the desert find themselves quickly lost and cast beyond [[Alaturmen]] into untoward horrors or new homes.